adayim/causalMed/README.md

 For time-varying mediator:

-Data structure must be in longitudinal format, and only mediator is time-varying.
+Data structure must be in longitudinal format.
+Need to add the usage of the time-varying mediation analysis usage in the document.

 TODO
 ----